Earthquakes on May 12, 2026

 1.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.1 earthquake 7 km NNE of Pāhala, Hawaii came in on May 12, 2026 at 17:42 UTC.
-It arrived roughly 8 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At 17:42 UTC on May 12, 2026, a magnitude 2.1 tremor occurred 7 km NNE of Pāhala, Hawaii.
+Coming 8 hours after a magnitude 2.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of just 1.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 19.259°, -155.445°.
+Coordinates: 19.259°, -155.445°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12